rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 correspond to the parsing expression when no characters have been read.

 The column allows for adding states, and checks to prevent duplication of states.
+Why do we need to prevent duplication?
+The problem is left recursion.
+We need to detect and curtail left recursion, which is indicated by non-unique states.

 <form name='python_run_form'>